jmuci/BakingApp/README.md

 * [X] Use loading state to show or hide loading bar.
 * [X] Implement pull to refresh.
 * [ ] Connect Mobius loop to ViewModel and clean up duplicated task and code.
-* [ ] Remove non-Rx network requests and clean up Repository class
+* [X] Remove non-Rx network requests and clean up Repository class
 * [ ] Add error handling to Mobius model, and use snackbar to show errors.
-* [ ] Consider having connection as part of the model.
 * [ ] Enable Home View in offline mode.
 * [ ] Write Unit Tests
 * [X] Host JSON in own server/site/JSON host